CS3237/cs3237.github.io/_posts/ay-20-21/2020-12-15-how-to-submit-new-showcase-requests.markdown

 Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-title.MARKUP`
+`YEAR-MONTH-DAY-group-<group-number>-<title>.MARKUP`

-Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
+Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` / `markdown` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets:
 {% highlight ruby %}